jentery/mdia360v2/index.md

 How are game genres more like activities than labels, and how are those activities configured and prompted through game design?

-Activity: Let's use a read- and think-aloud protocol while palying [_Fledgling Manor_](https://in-secret-places.itch.io/fledgling-manor).
+Activity: Let's use a read- and think-aloud protocol while playing [_Fledgling Manor_](https://in-secret-places.itch.io/fledgling-manor).

 After class, please read "Modes and Genres" in the class notebook.